mleyf/RecoilGrowth/README.md

 # RECOIL GROWTH
 There are two directories, one for the implementation of the algorithm in 2D and the other for 3D.
-At the moment, each directory contains two documents: the **deadline version** (the code as it was by the term project deadline) and an **updated version** for improvement.
+Each directory contains two documents: the **deadline version** (the code as it was by the term project deadline) and an **updated version** for improvement.

 ## Objective
 To implement the recoil growth algorithm in a 2D and a 3D lattice for different modeling systems.